Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/spelling-quiz.md

 272543 study-guide.txt
 ```

-And last but not least lets check the encrypted flag
+And last but not least we check the encrypted flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoMini_by_redpwn/Cryptography/spelling-quiz]
 └─$ cat flag.txt